hack-shack/glowfire/README.md

 # Features
   * pygame on the SQFMI beepy
   * Self-hosted: builds its own software development kit on the beepy itself
-  * Includes a Python userland, Snakeware Window Manager
+  * Includes Snakeware Window Manager, a Python userland
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese